dp9u0/awesome-stars/README.md

 ## CSS

+- [Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
+Easily apply to your own elements, modify or just use for inspiration.
+Available in CSS, Sass, and LESS.
 - [nodejs-socketio-chat](https://github.com/plhwin/nodejs-socketio-chat) - A simple chat demo by using Node.js and Socket.IO
 - [for-the-badge](https://github.com/BraveUX/for-the-badge) - Badges for badges' sake.
 - [normalize.css](https://github.com/necolas/normalize.css) - A collection of HTML element and attribute style-normalizations